 This type of service is usually covered for individuals with extended health care benefits; however, we recommend that you follow-up with your insurance company to confirm this.

 For more information, read our group descriptions below and download the accompanying fact sheets.
 You can also contact us if you want more information:

 Phone: 613-820-9931, ext.
 0

 CBT GROUP FOR ANXIETY AND DEPRESSION

 The CBT group for anxiety and depression consists of five different modules, with each focusing on a different CBT skill, including understanding and identifying your thoughts and emotions, making healthy behavioural changes, challenging your unhelpful thoughts, developing your problem-solving skills, and reducing fear and anxiety through exposure exercises.
-This program is offered on Tuesdays and Thursdays from 5:00pm to 8:00pm, with people entering the group every three weeks.
+This program is offered on Mondays from 5:00pm to 8:00pm, with people entering the group every three weeks.

 CORE BELIEFS GROUP